What is the biggest hurdle for AI innovation?

 AI training data for machine translation

 Like most machine learning models, effective machine translation also requires large training datasets to produce intelligible results.
 But there’s a shortage of this crucial training data in this field too, especially in terms of high-quality, well-segmented data.
 (There is a lot of low-quality data that cannot be used to train machine translation.
-For example, a Wikipedia page in two different languages is useless as machine translation training data because the two pages are not literal translations of each other.)
+For example, a Wikipedia page in two different languages should not be used as machine translation training data because the two pages are not literal translations of each other.)
 Machine translation is the translation of text by a computer, with no human involvement.
 The first public demonstration of an early machine translation system by Georgetown researchers was back in 1954, but we still have not perfected the art of machine translation.

 Technological advancements have increased the overall effectiveness of machine translation, but it’s still far from perfect.
 Many companies are now using machine translation instead of traditional translation, but at present, there are still many challenges in machine translation that can only be fixed by humans.